PHLOX: AN EXPLORATION

 Phlox idahonis (Idaho phlox) - Range: central Idaho.
 Habitat: moist, grassy meadows.
 Height: 50 to 100 cm.
 Bloom time: early summer.
 Flower color: lilac to lavender.
 This is a narrow endemic that has never entered horticulture.
 It appears to be related to P. maculata and P. carolina.

 'Alpha' - This selection was raised and introduced by Georg Arends early in the 20th century.
-I am dubious that the form currently available in the US under this name is the true plant, since the flower color of 'Alpha' is described as "a soft but telling pink" (Bloom 1991) and those of the plant I have seen are a harsh magenta.
+I am dubious that the form currently available in the US under this name is the true plant, since the flower color of 'Alpha' is described as "a soft but telling pink" (Bloom 1991) and that of the plant I have seen are a harsh magenta.
 This is about 90cm tall.

 'Miss Lingard' - This is usually listed in catalogs as P. carolina, but the cylindrical inflorescence indicates P. maculata.
 It has been found to be a sterile triploid (Meyer 1944), but this need not indicate hybrid ancestry, as Locklear (2011) says.
 'Miss Lingard' is a handsome pure white about 75cm tall.